temporal-community/temporal-ai-agent/adding-goals-and-tools.md

     return current_pto
 ```

-TODO probably update this it's out of date :point_down:
-### Configuring the Starting Goal
+### Existing Travel Goals

 The agent can be configured to pursue different goals using the `AGENT_GOAL` environment variable in your `.env` file.

 #### Goal: Find an event in Australia / New Zealand, book flights to it and invoice the user for the cost
 - `AGENT_GOAL=goal_event_flight_invoice` (default) - Helps users find events, book flights, and arrange train travel with invoice generation
-    - This is the scenario in the video above
+    - This is the scenario in the [original video](https://www.youtube.com/watch?v=GEXllEH2XiQ)

 #### Goal: Find a Premier League match, book train tickets to it and invoice the user for the cost
 - `AGENT_GOAL=goal_match_train_invoice` - Focuses on Premier League match attendance with train booking and invoice generation
-    - This is a new goal that is part of an upcoming conference talk
+    - This is a new goal that is part of the [Replay 2025 talk](https://www.youtube.com/watch?v=YDxAWrIBQNE).

-If not specified, the agent defaults to `goal_event_flight_invoice`.
-Each goal comes with its own set of tools and conversation flows designed for specific use cases.
+If not specified, the agent defaults to all goals.
+Each goal, including these, comes with its own set of tools and conversation flows designed for specific use cases.
 You can examine `tools/goal_registry.py` to see the detailed configuration of each goal.

-See the next section for tool configuration for each goal.
+See the next section for tool configuration for these goals.

-### Configuring Existing Tools
+#### Configuring Travel Goal Tools

-#### Agent Goal: goal_event_flight_invoice (default)
+##### Agent Goal: goal_event_flight_invoice (default)
 * The agent uses a mock function to search for events.
 This has zero configuration.
 * By default the agent uses a mock function to search for flights.
     * If you want to use the real flights API, go to `tools/search_flights.py` and replace the `search_flights` function with `search_flights_real_api` that exists in the same file.